Adarsh-Roy/gthr/README.md

-# Text Ingest CLI
+# gthr

-A powerful CLI tool for directory text ingestion, similar to gitingest web app, with interactive fuzzy finder capabilities with the ability to interactively choose what to include or exclude using a modern terminal user interface.
+A CLI tool for directory text ingestion, similar to gitingest web app, with interactive fuzzy finder capabilities with the ability to interactively choose what to include or exclude using a modern terminal user interface.

 ## Features